What to do

 - Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone

-If you experience these symptoms, call 911 and tell them you have Covid-19.
+If you experience these symptoms, call 911 and tell them you have COVID-19.

 For help safely staying away from others

-Call the Covid Information Warmline at 628-652-2700 if you are:
+Call the COVID-19 Information Warmline at 628-652-2700 if you are:

 - Unhoused or experiencing homelessness